Italian pool frog

-The Italian pool frog (Pelophylax bergeri) is a species of frog in the family Ranidae.
+The Italian pool frog (Pelophylax lessonae bergeri) is a type of frog in the family Ranidae.
+Though some experts have historically treated it as a distinct species, it is now usually considered a subspecies of the pool frog (Pelophylax lessonae).
 Found on the mainland of Italy and the Mediterranean islands of Sicily, Elba, Corsica and Sardinia, its natural habitats are rivers, swamps, freshwater lakes and freshwater marshes.
 It is not considered threatened by the IUCN.